-Botrytis is pretty hard to identify because of the fact it is really only super visible at the base of the stem.
-However, eventually some small leaves will begin to wither and dry out, which is a sure-fire sign that your bud is suffering.
+Botrytis is pretty hard to identify because of the fact it is only visible at the base of the stem.
+However, eventually, some small leaves will begin to wither and dry out, which is a sure-fire sign that your bud is suffering.

 How To Deal With Mold On Weed Plants

-Pull Aside withered plant Buds
+1. Pull Aside withered plant Buds

-Chop Off The Affected Leaves
+2. Chop Off The Affected Leaves

-Ensure There Is Proper Airflow
+3. Ensure There Is Proper Airflow

 One of the most significant contributors and facilitators of mold on marijuana plants is the lack of proper airflow to the plant.
 To ensure mold does not invade your plants, ensure there is adequate airflow to the crops.

-Inspect The Humidity
+4. Inspect The Humidity

 The amount of heat and air in your piece of land is also crucial to taming mold on cannabis plants.
-Although this might be difficult for those who grow cannabis from the outside, it is still essential to check the humidity levels.
+Although this might be difficult for those who grow cannabis outside, it is still essential to check the humidity levels.

-Ensure Consistent Climate on Plants
+5. Ensure Consistent Climate on Plants

 The issue of ensuring a consistent climate on marijuana plants is complicated, especially if you grow your plants in an open field.
 For those who cultivate cannabis from an enclosed area, it is more comfortable.
 You can use dehumidifiers and fans to regulate the internal climate around your crops.

-Control the Temperature
+6. Control the Temperature

-Like any other crop, the cannabis plant and environment temperature is key to preventing mold on cannabis plants.
+Like any other crop, the cannabis plant and environment temperature are key to preventing mold on cannabis plants.
 To keep the temperature around your crops consistent, use available temperature control devices that will keep it at normal ranges while ensuring high airflow but keeping humidity at bay.

-Water and Feed Your Plants Well
+7. Water and Feed Your Plants Well

-Space Your Cannabis Plants
+8. Space Your Cannabis Plants

 As it were, mold can invade your plants when they are congested.
 Again, it boils down to a lack of sufficient airflow.
 You need to ensure there is adequate space among your plants to prevent congestion, where mold thrives.

-Prune Your Cannabis Plants
+9. Prune Your Cannabis Plants